Master of Laws in Comparative Constitutional Law Program

 - Start of the program: September

-As all programs at the Department of Legal Studies, we are also committed to research-based teaching.
-Areas of research and teaching cover subjects in transition to democracy and the rule of law, constitution-making in historical perspective and in on-going processes, comparative constitutional adjudication, civil and political rights in established and emerging democracies, freedom of religion and free speech in a global world, broadcasting law, biomedical law and reproductive rights, enforcement of socio-economic rights, European Union law with emphasis on institutional law and select advanced subjects, constitutional transplants and comparative administrative law.
+As all programs at the Department of Legal Studies, the LL.M. program in Comparative Constitutional Law is also committed to research-based teaching.
+Areas of research and teaching by the full-time faculty cover subjects in transition to (and from) democracy and the rule of law, constitution-making in historical perspective and in on-going constitution-building processes, comparative constitutional adjudication, civil and political rights in established and emerging democracies, issues of equality and non-discrimination, socio-economic rights, biomedical law and reproductive rights, as well as European constitutionalism.
+Courses by our part-time (visiting) faculty build on this core and permit us to introduce courses on newly emerging constitutional developments as they arise.
+The program also benefits from close cooperation with other master programs of the Department via two optional thematic specializations on ‘global rule of law’ and ‘justice and equality.‘

-Our highly qualified and diverse faculty prepares students to engage in comparative and inter-disciplinary analysis of complex constitutional problems.
-Courses prepare students to explore constitutional issues across legal systems, to engage in critical reading and refine their arguments in oral interactions.
-Individual research skills are developed and furthered through comparative problem papers and group work.
-Students are encouraged to lace theoretical insights from the literature with concerns and lessons from practice.
-Our graduates are thus able to respond to challenging constitutional and fundamental rights problems with advanced analytical skills, offering comparative insight and policy-relevant responses.
+Our highly qualified and diverse full-time and part-time (visiting) faculty prepares students to engage in comparative and inter-disciplinary analysis of complex constitutional problems.
+Courses enable students to explore constitutional issues across legal systems, to engage in advanced critical thinking and refine their arguments in oral interactions and group work.
+Classes are highly interactive, enabling students to benefit from the international composition of the student body; in-class discussions allow insight into contemporary constitutional developments as they evolve and enable critical engagement with these developments in a manner that is sensitive to the multi-cultural composition of our academic community at all times.
+Individual research skills are developed through comparative problem-driven papers written for various courses, as well as in the final thesis (in the Thesis Track) or capstone thesis (in the Capstone Track).
+Students are encouraged to address practical constitutional problems through comparative constitutional analysis, using a theoretical framework informed by inter-disciplinary insight.
+As a result, our graduates are able to respond to challenging constitutional and fundamental rights problems with advanced analytical skills, drawing on critical comparative constitutional analysis and seeking to offer practice-oriented and policy-relevant responses.

 Entry Requirements for the Program